Tulsa District constructs alternate care facilities for the state of Oklahoma

 |0

-This work, Tulsa District constructs alternate care facilities for the state of Oklahoma [Image 11 of 11], by Preston Chasteen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tulsa District constructs alternate care facilities for the state of Oklahoma, by Preston Chasteen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT